Step #1: Tour and Parent/ Provider Interview

 When children are accepted they will be placed on the roster and a Welcome Package which includes copies of enrollment forms and policy descriptions will be sent to you.

-Right @ Home Daycare does not discriminate in relation to admission on the basis of race, creed, color, national origin, religion or sex, age or ability.
+Right @ Home Preschool does not discriminate in relation to admission on the basis of race, creed, color, national origin, religion or sex, age or ability.
 Although the daycare emphasizes Christian values children are not required to participate in any Christian activities.
 Our educational background has limited training in caring for children with special needs.